divio/divio-cloud-docs/background/addons-configuration-overview.rst

 changes are picked up when and reloaded automatically when developing.

-``aldryn_config.py`` is an ideal place to check for environment variables that should be :ref:`converted into Django settings
+``aldryn_config.py`` is an ideal place to check for environment variables that should be converted into Django settings.
-<environment-variables-settings>`.

 See :ref:`configure-with-aldryn-config`.